-Fall is that time of the year when Mother Nature showcases her phenomenal colours.
+Autumn is that time of year when Mother Nature showcases her phenomenal colours.
+And my, doesn’t she do a wonderful job!

-Here are several dozen cool pictures taken near Campbellton, New Brunswick, in late September and early October 2019 …
+Here are some cool photos taken near Campbellton, New Brunswick, in late September and early October 2019 …

 To see a stunning :17 video [a flyover near the foot of Sugarloaf Mountain], first click on the ‘SHARE’ button [top right], then on ‘MP4’ or ‘ORIGINAL.’

 Wait for the clip to download.
-Because it’s high resolution, this may take a minute or so depending on your computer.
+Because it’s a high resolution video, this may take a minute or so, depending on the computer you have.
+There is no sound.

 The first batch of pictures was taken near Morrissey Rock [a lookout point just west of Tide Head] …